 BEST 10 DAY ITINERARY FOR ALENTEJO

-I spent 10 days exploring Alentejo and I there is still plenty more I still want to see but I do believe this 10 day itinerary will show you the absolute best of the region.
-I spent weeks of research making sure my itinerary included the perfect mix of medieval hilltop towns, quiet villages and true experiences.
-I also made sure I had gaps in my original itinerary so I that I could talk with the locals en route and squeeze more memorable moments into the trip.
-There will always be more to discover but I feel the this 10 day itinerary will allow you to really get beneath the surface of the Alentejo.
+I spent 10 days exploring Alentejo and was able to experience the region fully.
+Of course there is still plenty more I want to see but this 10 day itinerary will show you the absolute best the region has to offer.
+I spent weeks of research making sure my itinerary included the perfect mix of medieval hilltop towns, castles, vineyards, cute villages and unforgettable experiences.
+There will always be more to discover but this 10 day itinerary will allow you to really get beneath the surface of the Alentejo.

-This itinerary is the exact route I took around the Alentejo and includes both places i stayed and spots I visited for just a few hours.
-I have included links for accommodation options in each place – these are places I stayed during my trip and can personally recommend.
+This itinerary is the exact route I took around the Alentejo and includes overnight stays and day trips.
+I have included links for accommodation options in each place.
+I pride myself on only sharing personal recommendations – these are places I actually stayed during my trip to Alentejo.

 I drove from Algarve and returned to Algarve.
-If you are driving from Lisbon or Porto you can switch the itinerary up and/or create a different loop easily enough.
+If you are driving from Lisbon or Porto you can switch the itinerary around easily enough.
 If you only have a short amount of time I recommend basing yourself in central Alentejo and making day trips from Ėvora.

 This gem of a medieval village sits proudly on the Guadiana river just a whisper into the region.
 It is small enough to wander around in a day but if you have the time stay for a few nights and enjoy the picturesque streets without rushing.
 If you have extra time take a drive to one of the river beaches nearby.